Frequently asked Questions

 What do I bring?

-• A hat, sunscreen and/or protective clothing against the sun.
+- A hat, sunscreen and/or protective clothing against the sun – ABSOLUTE NECESSITY.

-• Sunglasses and lanyard to prevent you from losing them.
+- Sunglasses, and if possible a lanyard to prevent you from losing them.

-• A mobile phone (if you have one)- that way you can phone us to come and pick you up when you reach the end (it’s easier than scheduling a pick-up time).
-We will supply you with a waterproof phone box.
+- A mobile phone (at least one in your party) that way you can phone us to come and pick you up when you reach the end.

 Access to Babinda Creek?

-Access to Babinda Creek upstream is via private property.
-Please understand we cannot provide public access to the creek other than for the operation of our hire business.
-If you are looking to gain access to the creek upstream, please respect people’s private property.
+We cannot provide public access elsewhere to the creek other than for the operation of our hire business.

 What about kids?

 We are pet friendly.
 Dogs are welcome.
-We only stipulate that dogs will need to stay with one of the owners at the pick-up point, whilst we drive the other owner back to their vehicle for collection, who will then drive back to the pick-up point to collect the other owner and pooch.
-This is only a 5 – 10 minute drive and necessary as we do not have the facilities to transport dogs.
+We only stipulate that dogs will need to stay with one of the owners at the pick-up point and remain on a lead.

 Babinda Creek is full of life, mostly harmless.
 Although as with any nature based outdoor activity, inherent dangers may exist.

-Crocodiles.
-There are no crocodiles known in this section of Babinda Creek, although rumours will always prevail.
-We take crocodile sightings very seriously and will not operate unless we are confident they are not present.
-The advantage of Babinda Creek is its clarity and mostly shallow nature, making it very difficult for crocodiles to hide.
-Crocodiles are known to inhabit the Russell River, which Babinda Creek eventually runs into, 11 km further downstream from where you will exit the Creek, at a popular swimming spot.
+Crocodiles: There are no crocodiles known in this section of Babinda Creek.
+We take crocodile sightings very seriously and will not operate unless we’re confident they are not present.
+The advantage of Babinda Creek is its clarity and mostly shallow depth, making it very difficult for crocodiles to inhabit and hide.

 Do I need to be fit?